mas-bandwidth/udp/010/README.md

 What's the moral of the story here?

 Rewriting it in rust won't help you.
-First, work out how much it costs, prototype it, load test in, and don't be afraid to break the rules :)
+First, work out how much it costs, prototype it, load test it, and don't be afraid to break the rules to get it to scale the way you need it :)